 It is our plan to combine these projects and include them in a multicultural view of what happened in Greece in the last four, starting with a proposed exhibition in 2016.
 We are also considering placing the projects on tour and looking for research bodies to expand our debates and reach out to new audiences.
 We see this as the beginning of engaging photojournalism that can embrace other European countries.
 We are, in fact, hoping this model of collaboration will be repeated with other partners within Europe and beyond.

 Photographers: Cinzia d’Ambrosi, Sophie Knittel, Graham Miller, Linka A Odom, Anna Johansson, Hanna-Katrina Herdosz, Rosa Verde, Omur Black, Silva Ferretti, Stefania Mizara & Maria Moschou.
 Christina Vazou & Katerina Tzigotzidou conducted the interviews of all participants and Nelly Ollivault edited the video.

 Concrete is a collective of five female documentary photographers from five European countries who joined forces in January 2014:

 Uta Beyer from Germany, based in Iraq,

 Lara Ciarabellini from Italy, based in Brasil,

 Maria Moschou from Greece, based in Switzerland,

 Gunta Podina from Latvia, based in Sweden &

-We have participated in exhibitions in London, Berlin, Tsiblisi, Dublin, & Riga in July 2016.
-Currently working on a collaborative project on “Women and online Identity”.
+We have participated in exhibitions in London, Berlin, Tsiblisi, Dublin, & & Riga.
+Currently working on a collaborative project on “Security”.